 Another option is to join a local running club.

-These clubs frequently schedule not only a long weekend run, but one or two shorter weekday runs, and provide an excellent opportunity to shake up your routine with new routes and new faces.
+These clubs frequently schedule not only a long weekend run but also one or two shorter weekday runs, providing an excellent opportunity to shake up your routine with new routes and new faces.

 Instead of covering the same ground every day, try exploring new territory.